Integrating by parts at finite density: Introduction

 In a largely unrelated development, it was recently pointed out in~\cite{Gorda:2022yex} that even the simplest loop calculations involving chemical potentials require particular care in the low-temperature limit.
 A naive application of the residue theorem may lead to the missing of important contributions to physical quantities.
 This issue appears whenever fermionic propagators are raised to (integer) powers higher than 1 and can be most conveniently circumvented through a consistent use of a contour-integral formulation for the temporal integral, introduced in~\cite{Gorda:2022yex} and reviewed in sec.~\ref{sec:formalism} below.
 In the strict $T=0$ limit, this procedure gives rise to $\delta$-function terms easily missed in standard residue calculations that utilize a single linear contour along the real axis,\footnote{Somewhat analogous $\delta$-function terms are known to arise from the temporal integration in the context of the real-time formalism of thermal field theory~\cite{Gorbar:2013upa,Laine:2016hma} when using a generalized Cauchy principal value.} which also highlights the fact that thermal field theory calculations performed at $T=0,\; \mu\neq 0$ should always be thought of as the $T\to 0$ limit of a finite-temperature computation.
 As detailed in~\cite{Gorda:2022yex}, even if infinitesimally small, the parameter $T$ plays an important regulatory role in loop integrals.

-Motivated by the phenomenological need to determine the EoS of cold and ultradense quark matter, stemming from attempts to determine the EoS of neutron-star matter in a model-agnostic manner (see e.g., \cite{Annala:2021gom,Gorda:2022jvk,Annala:2023cwx} for recent studies), our aim in this paper is to generalize IBP methods to be applicable in the limit of nonzero chemical potentials but vanishingly small temperatures.
+Motivated by the phenomenological need to determine the EoS of cold and ultradense quark matter, stemming from attempts to determine the EoS of neutron-star matter in a model-agnostic manner (see e.g., \cite{Annala:2021gom,Gorda:2022jvk,Annala:2023cwx} for recent studies), our aim in this paper is to generalize IBP methods to be at least partially available in the limit of nonzero chemical potentials but vanishing temperatures.
 Crucially, we are interested in IBPs in all $D\equiv 4-2\epsilon$ dimensions, and to this end insist on including also temporal derivatives in the operators generating linear relations.
 As we will detail below, the use of the contour-integral prescription of \cite{Gorda:2022yex} will give rise to extra {\em boundary terms} or {\em inhomogeneities} in IBP relations that often feature derivatives of the Fermi-Dirac distribution function.
-While highly problematic at nonzero temperatures, in the strict $T\to 0$ limit these derivative terms simplify considerably, leading to easily computable entities that are seen to conveniently close the IBP relations.
+While highly problematic at nonzero temperatures, in the strict $T\to 0$ limit these derivative terms simplify considerably, leading to more easily computable entities that close the extended IBP relations although some differences to standard vacuum IBP relations are seen to arise.\footnote{Unlike in the standard $T=\mu=0$ IBP framework, a consecutive application of a given temporal derivative operator does not provide additional information.
+Furthermore, each individual temporal derivative introduces a new closed group operation for linear algebra, characterized by the number of differentiated distribution functions in a loop integral.}